BMS‐986122

-Mechanism of action
+Pharmacology

+Pharmacodynamics

 BMS-986122 can enhance the affinity and efficacy of various orthosteric MOR agonists, including the endogenous opioid peptides, for the MOR.
 However, its effects are dependent on the ligand, and in the case of morphine, it enhances efficacy without affecting affinity.
 BMS‐986122 has no MOR agonist activity, is selective for the MOR, and lacks PAM activity at the δ-opioid receptor (DOR).
 However, it has been identified as a silent allosteric modulator (SAM) of the DOR and κ-opioid receptor (KOR).

-Animal studies

 The drug has analgesic effects in animals.
 In contrast to MOR agonists, BMS-986122 does not appear to promote opioid-induced constipation, respiratory depression, or reward.

-Discovery and development
+The drug has been found to attenuate opioid tolerance in rodents, specifically in terms of analgesia.
+Besides its analgesic effects, BMS-986122 has been found to enhance the analgesic effects of non-opioid analgesics such as clonidine and gabapentin in rodents.

+History

 BMS-986122 was first described in 2013, and along with BMS-986121, was the first selective MOR PAM to be discovered.
 They were identified via high-throughput screening (HTS).
 Their characterization led to the discovery of a putative conserved allosteric site across the MOR and other opioid receptors.